Noah Lafornara: 2023–24 season: Debut of Tali/Lafornara

-2024–25 season
+2024–25 season: Undefeated season, World Junior champion and Junior Grand Prix Final gold

 Due to ISU revision of the age criteria for junior skaters, Tali and Lafornara were able to participate in another junior season.
 They began their second season together on the Junior Grand Prix with a win at the 2024 JGP Latvia.
 At their second JGP assignment, the 2024 JGP Thailand, Tali and Lafornara again took the title.
 With their two wins in hand, Tali/Lafornara became the first ice dance team to qualify to the 2024–25 JGP Final.
 They subsequently competed on the junior level at the 2024 Mezzaluna Cup and the 2024 Ice Challenge, winning gold at both events.

 In December, the duo entered the Junior Grand Prix Final as the top qualifiers and title favourites.
 They won the rhythm dance with a margin of more than three points over second-place Americans Wolfkostin/Tsarevski.
 Winning the free dance as well, they took the gold medal, becoming the first Italian dance team to win the Final since Federica Faiella and Luciano Milo had done so 27 years earlier in the first edition.
 Tali said they were "proud of what we did and hope to do even better in the future."
 Two weeks later they claimed their second national gold at the 2025 Italian Junior Championships.

 Tali/Lafornara entered the 2025 World Junior Championships in Debrecen as the title favourites, and won the rhythm dance with a 70.92 score.
 In the free dance they set another new personal best (106.58) and took the gold medal by a margin of 9.99 points over Wolfkostin/Tsarevski.
 They were the first Italian dance team to win the Junior World title.
 Prior to the event, the team shared that Lafornara tore a muscle two months ago that forced him off the ice for four weeks.
 Lafornara said that "I honestly don't know how to put it into words what it feels like."
 The team announced that they intended to move up to the senior ranks the following season, in the hopes of participating in the 2026 Winter Olympics to be held in Italy.

-2025–26 season
+2025–26 season: Senior debut

 Initially assigned to make their senior international debut at the 2025 CS Lombardia Trophy, Tali/Lafornara were forced to withdraw due to Lafornara sustaining an injury prior to the event.
 They subsequently withdrew from the 2025 CS Nepela Memorial, the 2025 CS Trialeti Trophy, and 2025 Skate America as well.

+2026–27 season

+Tali/Lafornara began their season placing 4th at the 2026 Kinoshita Group Cup.